Scanning and Computing

 The law library has a number of scanners that are available for patron use during library hours.

-Reserve area (behind the main circulation desk)
+2nd Floor (located in the Reserve area behind the circulation desk)

 - One BookScan station with flatbed scanner